Lyeoyeong/Plover/README.md

 # Introduction

-This is my personal collection of some interesting papers.
+Collection of some interesting papers.